Sheet Options

 Color negative value

-Specify the color for the values which are negative.
+Specify the color for negative values.

 Remove trailing zeroes